kostiakoval/kostiakoval.github.io/_posts/014-06-24-hope-for-best-prepare-for-worst.markdown

 {% highlight objc %}
 NSInteger index = [ar indexOfObject:object];
 if (index != NSNotFound) {
-  //contine programm
+  //continue program
 }
 {% endhighlight %}

-Is some cases we assume that bad thing won't happend in this pice of code.
+Is some cases we assume that bad thing won't happen in this pice of code.
 In other cases we can't continue execution if the result is wrong.
 But at least we should log those errors to remote issue tracker.
-I've created a category on NSObject and Added few methos for handling errors and NSNotFound.
 {% highlight objc %}
 - (void)logError:(NSError *)error
 {